Punch Line (video game): Story

-On New Year's Eve, Meika informs the other residents that Yuta is a biological female who view and presents himself as male.
+On New Year's Eve, it is revealed via Meika telling the other residents of Korai House that Yuta is a biological female with a male identity.
 This is why she is allowing him to stay in a female lodging.
 Kenji Miyazawa, who is revealed to be Yuta's physical body, informs the spirit Yuta that VR-1 will soon collide with Earth.
 He gives his spirit the Nandara Gandara, which has one word in it, "U-Turn".
 Yuta realises that this is an instruction to travel back to December 21.
 With his spirit power level and his will to save his friends, Yuta possesses his own body on the riverbank on December 21, thereby forcing the spirit out of his past self's body.
 Chiranosuke informs him that this loop has been occurring for billions of iterations, but every single time, the Yuta on this side of the loop failed to prevent VR-1 from hitting the Earth, and thus had to pass the buck to the "next iteration" in the form of the Nandara Gandara.
 However, Chiranosuke comes from one "happy and peaceful future" where an iteration of Yuta succeeds.
 Yuta realises that this is the reason why an asteroid would hit the Earth if he became "too excited" as a spirit, as the excitement overloaded his physical body that his spirit was attached to, causing him to die, and preventing him from stopping VR-1.

 It is revealed to the player that as a child Yuta used to be a test subject at a Qmay Group run lab called Uber Labs called Pine, alongside his two female friends, Chiyoko, and Guriko.
 The lab looked into the ability of "uberfication", in which the body pushes itself past human limits, but at the cost of weakening the body.
 After this escape from the lab, a freak lightning strike during a car accident had caused the spirits of the children to get swapped around: Guriko went into Pine's body, Pine went into Chiyoko's body, and Chiyoko went into Guriko's body.
 Pine had been found, inside Chiyoko's body, by the Iridatsu family, and was adopted as "Yu Iridatsu".
-He eventually began to live his life presenting himself as boy called "Yuta"; those in the know, like his sister, assumed he had gender dysphoria and was transexual.
+He eventually began to live his life presenting himself as boy called "Yuta"; those in the know, like his sister, assumed he was gender-confused.
 Meanwhile, Chiyoko had been raised by the researcher who had helped them escape, but was later raised by Meika.
 She was raised by Meika as Mikatan Narugino and Meika trained her into becoming the hero, Strange Juice.